PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 16:32:14
+Last updated: 2024-04-02 16:33:28
-Random Quote: Your friend is your needs answered. - Kahlil Gibran
+Random Quote: Our kindness may be the most persuasive argument for that which we believe. - Gordon Hinckley